david-dick/crypt-urandom/README.md

 Crypt::URandom requires no configuration files or environment variables.

+If the environment variable CRYPT\_URANDOM\_BUILD\_DEBUG is specified when running `perl Makefile.PL` or `make test` AND [getrandom(2)](http://man.he.net/man2/getrandom) or it's equivalents cannot be detected, extra debug will be shown to show the failures to detect these functions.

 # DEPENDENCIES

 > If the platform is Win32, the Win32::API module will be required.
 Otherwise